datastax/nodejs-driver/doc/features/datatypes/collections/README.md

 ### Vector

 As of version 4.7.0 the driver also includes support for the vector type available in Cassandra 5.0.
 Vectors are represented as instances of the [Float32Array] class.
-For example, to create and write to a vector with three dimensions you might do something like the following:
+For example, to create and write to a vector with three dimensions you can do the following:

 ```javascript
 await c.connect()